Baling Ancient Trail Ecological Park

 巴陵古道生態園區

-To appreciate the charming scenery of Bali, the four exhibition halls within the park—the Butterfly Pavilion, the Beetle Pavilion, the Broadleaf Forest Pavilion, and the Geological Pavilion—will allow you to explore the mountains without just skimming the surface, enabling a deeper understanding of the beauty of the forest.
+To appreciate the bright scenery of Bali, the four pavilions within the park—the Butterfly Pavilion, Beetle Pavilion, Broadleaf Forest Pavilion, and Geological Pavilion—allow you to experience the beauty of the mountains in depth rather than just skimming through.

 Baling Ancient Trail Ecological Park Introduction